 “The collections at NAASR are extremely important in studying the Armenian Genocide.
 I hope to come back here very often.”

 - Ugur Ungor

-Through the years, numerous important and valuable collections have been donated or willed to NAASR and form the heart of the Armenian language collection, and NAASR continues to accept donations.
-The largest of these collections is the Ani and George Bournoutian Collection of more than 3,000 titles.
+Through the years, numerous significant and valuable collections have been donated to NAASR, and NAASR continues to accept donations.
+The largest of these is the Ani and George Bournoutian Collection of more than 3,000 titles.
 Other major collections donated to NAASR include those of Hagop Atamian, Dickran Boyajian, Dr. John A. C. Greppin, George Kolligian, Harry Kolligian, Alice Odian Kasparian, Abraham Krikorian & Eugene Taylor, Samuel Toumayan, and Manoog S. Young.

 “NAASR has never failed to help me when I’ve needed sources, books—any information, practical or impractical.”

 - Kevork Bardakjian

 The library also contains several collections of rare personal papers of great interest, including those of the late Avedis Derounian (aka John Roy Carlson), Fr.
 Krikor Guerguerian, the Rev. Charles Vertanes, Emmanuel P. Varandyan, Haigazn Kazarian, Marderos Deranian, Dicran Simsarian, and others, which represent a substantial source of information for future researchers.

 Highlights of the library also include histories of now-destroyed Armenian villages and towns, Armenian dictionaries of many different types, virtually every title published in English over the past half century, and thousands of newspapers and periodicals, including scholarly journals.